gaxxrodri/MovieDB-ReactJS-TS-TechnicalTest/README.md

 # MoviesDB web page

-A technical test web page, made in ReactJS and TS consuming an API from themoviedb.org
+A technical test web page, made in ReactJS and TS, using Redux and consuming an API from themoviedb.org

 ## Deploy